ucb-bar/chipyard/docs/Customization/Incorporating-Verilog-Blocks.rst

       .settings(commonSettings)

-For this concrete GCD example, we will be using a ``GCDMMIOBlackBox`` Verilog module that is defined in the ``example`` project.
+For this concrete GCD example, we will be using a ``GCDMMIOBlackBox`` Verilog module that is defined in the ``chipyard`` project.
 The Scala and Verilog sources follow the prescribed directory layout.

 .. code-block:: none

-    generators/example/
+    generators/chipyard/
         build.sbt
         src/main/
             scala/